Capstone-Projects-2020-Fall/WhatIsThis_Frontend/README.md

     ![ScrrenExample](https://github.com/annguyen2790/firebase-reactnative/blob/master/screenEx.PNG)

 8. Click on Run Android/emulator, or any other option of your devices, etc.
-9. On your device, a home screen like this should appear
+9. On your device, a home screen like this should appears
     ![HomeScreen](https://github.com/annguyen2790/firebase-reactnative/blob/master/Screenshot_20200920-020003.jpg)

 ## Version Control